Jeryl Prescott

-Jeryl Prescott Sales is an American actress, best known for her role as Jacqui in the AMC series The Walking Dead.
-In 2019, she had series regular role of Madame Xanadu in the short-lived DC Universe series Swamp Thing.
+Jeryl Prescott Gallien (also known as Jeryl Prescott Sales) is an American actress, best known for her roles as Jacqui in The Walking Dead (2010-2012; 2016), Madame Xanadu in Swamp Thing (2019), and Aktropaw in Ahsoka (2023).

 Life and career

+Jeryl Prescott was born Hartsville, South Carolina.
+At a young age, Prescott and her mother worked for a local group called Willing Workers, a local community organization.

+Prior to 2010, Prescott earned a Bachelor’s Degree in Industrial Management, and worked as a trucker.
+She later achieved her PhD in American Literature, and has a Master's Degree in African American Literature.
+She worked as a professor at Wake Forest University in 1998, and the North Carolina School of the Arts.

-Prescott was born in Washington, D.C., then adopted and raised in Hartsville, South Carolina.
-She is best known for her role as Jacqui in Season 1 of the television series The Walking Dead, which premiered on AMC in 2010.
+Prescott portrayed Jacqui in Season 1 of the television series The Walking Dead, which premiered on AMC in 2010.
 Prescott, a resident of Winston-Salem, North Carolina, divides her time between that city and Los Angeles.
 Prescott was originally cast for just two episodes of the premiere season of The Walking Dead.
 However, her character, Jacqui, was then written into the series cast of the season as well.
 Prescott reprises her role as Jacqui in the Season 3 episode "Hounded", as one of the voices that speaks to Rick on the phone.